 To ensure that we provide our students with the highest standard of sustainability education, Templestowe Park Primary School has proudly constructed an Outdoor Eco Education Centre.
 The outdoor learning space consists of a number of raised garden beds for teaching and learning about food production and healthy food choices an outdoor classroom formed around a community garden space, a chicken coop connected to a free ranging orchard area and numerous worm farms and compost tumblers to reduce the amount of food waste that we are sending to landfill.

-In addition to embedding sustainability into our classroom curriculum and lunchtime activities, Templestowe Park student are also given the opportunity to partake in weekly workshops run by a sustainability educator from Eco Ed Australia.
+In addition to embedding sustainability into our classroom curriculum and lunchtime activities, Templestowe Park students are also given the opportunity to partake in weekly workshops run by a sustainability educator from Eco Ed Australia.
 The workshops are designed to provide students with a deeper understanding of how to adopt sustainable habits into their daily lives and to support the students in becoming environmentally responsible leaders of the school.

 The workshops have strong links to the Victorian Curriculum and cover a range of topics including: